department-of-veterans-affairs/contention-classification-api/src/python_src/util/data/simulations/README.md

 ## Inputs
-The input file is expected to be a csv with these columns: text_to_classify, expected_classification.
+The input file is expected to be a csv with two columns, representing the text to classify and (optional) the expected classification code.
 As an example of rows in an input file:

 ```